simbo1905/thinbus-srp-js/README.md

 k base16: 1a3d1769e1d6337...
 ```

-See `TestSRP6JavascriptClientSessionSHA256.js` which configures both Java and Javascript then tests them against each other.
-You could even edit that test to add your parameters and then run the test to confirm your safe prime configuration works before attempting to use it with a browser.
+You then use the `N` and `g` value to configure the Java session and use the `N`, `g` and `k` values to configure the Javascript session as outlined above.
+Also see `TestSRP6JavascriptClientSessionSHA256.js` which configures matching Java and Javascript session and tests them against each other.
+You could even edit that test to use your own safe prime to confirm it works before trying it out with a web server and browser.

 Using 1024 bit primes on my four year old mac the browser takes between 0.05s and 0.10s to run the main srp work.
 The timings depend on which of Firefox, Chrome or Safari I am using.
-YMMV but this would suggest that you can probably use a prime bigger than 1024 bits.
+YMMV but this would suggest that you can probably use a prime larger than 1024 bits.

 ## Javascript Code